-Zhibin Li, a co-author of the report, told Wired that their team’s research goal was to create smarter machines, capable of rapidly combining flexible and adaptive skills, to tackle various tasks they had never seen before.
+Zhibin Li, a co-author of the report, told Wired that their team’s research goal was to create smarter machines capable of rapidly combining flexible and adaptive skills to tackle various tasks they had never seen before.

 However, it may take a while before we see Jueying and Spot sparring for the best robot dog award.
-One of the challenges the team faced was reducing the amount of computing power required to simulate robot training.
+One of the challenges the team faced was reducing the computing power required to simulate robot training.
 They need to do that to make it more useful for practical applications.